GregUtas/robust-services-core/ASSIGNMENT1.md

 a perpetual, worldwide, non-exclusive, royalty-free, transferable, irrevocable license under such rights covering the Contribution, with rights to sublicense through multiple tiers of sublicensees, to reproduce, modify, display, perform, and distribute the Contribution.
-The intention of the parties is that this license will be as broad as possible and to provide You with rights as similar as possibl to the owner of the rights that You transferred.
+The intention of the parties is that this license will be as broad as possible and to provide You with rights as similar as possible to the owner of the rights that You transferred.
 This license back is limited to the Contribution and does not provide any rights to the Material.